lawrencela/LFG-XLE-computational-grammar-JLM-2024/README.md

 ## Files in the repository
 1. restructuring.lfg

    This file is a small LFG grammar to be run by XLE.
-It contains the following parts:
+It contains the following parts:<br/>
-   (i) CONFIG, which tells XLE which files and features to use with the grammar;
+   (i) CONFIG, which tells XLE which files and features to use with the grammar;<br/>
-   (ii) morphconfig, which specifies the tokenizers;
+   (ii) morphconfig, which specifies the tokenizers;<br/>
-   (iii) annotated rules;
+   (iii) annotated rules;<br/>
-   (iv) templates;
+   (iv) templates;<br/>
-   (v) lexicon of a limited number of Chinese words.
+   (v) lexicon of a limited number of Chinese words.<br/>

+   In large-scale grammar development, it is common to divide the grammar into separate files; as such, any .lfg file that the grammar writer wants to include must be listed in the CONFIG.
+Since this LFG grammar is relatively small, all of the above componenets are contained in a single file, namely restructuring.lfg.

-   This grammar is capable of parsing the following linguistic structures (with a limited lexicon):
+   This grammar is capable of parsing the following linguistic structures (with a limited lexicon):<br/>
-   (i) Simple SVO;
+   (i) Simple SVO;<br/>
-   (ii) Exhaustive control;
+   (ii) Exhaustive control;<br/>
-   (iii) Partial control;
+   (iii) Partial control;<br/>
-   (iv) Non-control complementation;
+   (iv) Non-control complementation;<br/>
-   (v) Exhaustive control with inner topicalization;
+   (v) Exhaustive control with inner topicalization;<br/>
-   (vi) Exhaustive control with focus fronting;
+   (vi) Exhaustive control with focus fronting;<br/>
-   (vii) Partial control with inner topicalization;
+   (vii) Partial control with inner topicalization;<br/>
-   (viii) Partial control with focus fronting;
+   (viii) Partial control with focus fronting;<br/>
-   (ix) Non-control complementation with inner topicalization;
+   (ix) Non-control complementation with inner topicalization;<br/>
-   (x) Non-control complementation with focus fronting.
+   (x) Non-control complementation with focus fronting.<br/>

 3. testsuite.lfg
-   This file contains the sentences to be tested.
+This file contains the sentences to be tested by parsing them through restructuring.lfg.
+The

+ You have now learned how to enter a grammar into the system and how to apply it in the analysis of strings typed into XLE.
+It is likely for a simple grammar that all the rules are correct and that they are compatible with the lexical entries and morphological rules you have specified.
+But that is less likely to be true as your grammars become more complex and cover a larger fragment of a natural language.
+XLE's grammar-debugging facilities can help you explore the linguistic consequences of your grammatical formulations so that you can detect and correct both conceptual errors and errors of specification.

-4. basic-parse-tok.fst
+5. basic-parse-tok.fst

-5. default-gen-tokenizer.fst
+6. default-gen-tokenizer.fst

 ## An illustration